Soap Brows Tutorial: How to Get Fluffy, Laminated-Looking Brows at Home - Brittany Cosmetics

 Soap Brows Tutorial: How to Get Fluffy, Laminated-Looking Brows at Home

 Soap brows — the viral technique that creates fluffy, feathery, laminated-looking brows using nothing more than a bar of soap and a spoolie — is one of the most impactful and accessible beauty hacks of recent years.
-The result is full, brushed-up brows that look like you've had a professional brow lamination, achieved entirely at home.
 Here's your complete guide.

 What Are Soap Brows?

 Soap brows is a technique where a clear or glycerin soap is used to set brow hairs in an upward, brushed-out position — creating the appearance of fuller, more defined, laminated-looking brows.
-The soap acts as a strong-hold setting product that keeps hairs in place all day, creating the fluffy, feathery texture that defines the look.
 The technique became viral on TikTok and has since become a staple of the clean girl and minimal makeup aesthetic.

 Why Soap Brows Work